 If it’s work that is not covered by insurance, we will typically provide a ballpark estimate before we begin.

-But, if the job is for something that has sat for a long time, we almost always give an estimate before we starting.
-In cases like this, we’re able to provide an estimate before starting because enough time has elapsed that it is nearly impossible for any additional damage to be done.
+But, if the job is for something that has sat for a long time, we almost always give an estimate before we start.
+In cases like this, we’re able to provide an estimate for water mitigation before starting because enough time has elapsed that it is nearly impossible for any additional damage to be done.
 And it may also be work that is not covered by insurance, depending on the circumstances.